VLAB-NN101/lab02-songjoon/README.md

 For given x_train(x1,x2,...) and label(y), perform linear regression.
 Assume y = wx + b

+Tip) Try to make general code. because Testcase has various number of xn

 ## Submission
 Just push you code to the repository created by github class.